 - Integration with Database Performance Tooling

-IBM i System Performance Management and IBM i Database Performance Management have historically been distinct tasks.
-That is now changing and there is some wonderful integration being added between systems performance data and DB2 performance data.
-You will be able to view DB2 performance information – such as SQL Plan Cache and SQL Performance Monitor data – with the Performance Data Investigator.
+IBM i System Performance Management and IBM i Database Performance Management were historically distinct tasks.
+That was changed and there was integration added between systems performance data and Db2 performance data.
+You can view Db2 performance information – such as SQL Plan Cache and SQL Performance Monitor data – with the Performance Data Investigator.

 - Performance Reports

-You now have the ability to generate performance reports from PDI.
+The ability to generate performance reports was added.
 In the past, you could get text-based reports from the PT1 product, but these were difficult to analyze.
 The performance reports provide graphical views of the performance data and can be customized to report on the metrics that are important to you.

 - Display Holder Information with Job Watcher data

 If you had analyzed Job Watcher data with PDI, you may have discovered that you could determine if a job was waiting for a resource, but you could not drill down into the holder of that resource.
-The Job Watcher navigation support has now been enhanced to display the holder of the resource as well.
+The Job Watcher navigation support was enhanced to display the holder of the resource as well.

 Previously, PDI allowed you to display Java heap information, but it was system wide information.
-Now you will be able to display this information broken down by job so you find out what jobs are using the memory so you can look at them further.
+The ability to display JVM information broken down by job allows you to find out what jobs are using the most memory so you can look at those jobs further.

-The PDI enhancements will be available as part of the enhancements to IBM I Navigator later this year with the following group PTFs:
+The PDI enhancements were delivered as part of the enhancements to IBM i Navigator in late 2012 with the following group PTFs:

 - IBM i 7.1: 5770-SS1 SF99368 HTTP PTF Group Level 16, or later